SESYNC-ci/lesson-style/docs/_slides/command-line.md

 ```
 git status
 ```
-Your file will be listed under untracked files:
+Your file will be listed under untracked files.
 ![]({% include asset.html path="images/git-untracked.png" %})

 5. Stage your changes with `git add <filename>`